2022 Dnipro shooting: Accused

 According to law enforcement agencies, Artemiy Riabchuk, a National Guard of Ukraine serviceman from the Odesa Oblast, born in 2001, was the one who had shot at the servicemen.
+His name is translated to both /Riabchuk/ and /Ryabchuk/.
 The State Bureau of Investigation informed the detainee of suspicion of murder, desertion, and theft of weapons.
 A possible terrorist motive is not to be ruled out.

 According to one lawmaker, Riabchuk had been bullied in the past.

 Aftermath

 As a result of the shooting, 5 people were killed and 5 others were seriously injured.
-Ukrainian President Volodymyr Zelensky condemned the shooting as "terrible" and extended messages of empathy to the victims' families.
+Ukrainian President Volodymyr Zelenskyy condemned the shooting as "terrible" and extended messages of empathy to the victims' families.
 Over 40 National Guard members initiated a program to help victims receive blood donations.

 Commander of the National Guard of Ukraine Mykola Balan resigned in response.

 Judicial proceedings

 On 28 January 2022, the Kirovsky District Court of the city of Dnipro ordered Artemiy Ryabchuk to be detained without bail for a period of 60 days.
 On 11 March 2022, Ryabchuk's pretrial detention was extended until 9 May 2022.
-Ryabchuk's case went to court in October 2022.
+Ryabchuk's case went to court in October later that year.
 On 23 April 2024, Ryabchuk was found guilty and sentenced to life in prison.